Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 # Styling Components
 Tizen 6.5 introduces two new methods for styling components derived from the `View` object:
   - `ViewStyle`: designed for simple themes
-  -  XAML file: designed for advanced themes, styles change in runtime and can be shared between the applications
+  -  XAML file: designed for advanced themes.
+The styles change in runtime and can be shared between the applications

 ## Basic NUI themes
 The basic styling of NUI components is based on the `ViewStyle` class and its derivatives. `ViewStyle` defines attributes and stores their values.